Research project

 Description

-‘Re-Archiving the Individual’ explores how we can reconstruct historical lives from archival records on a mass scale through the development of digital technologies that bring together sources in archives about individuals.
+‘Re-Archiving the Individual’ explored how we can reconstruct historical lives from archival records on a mass scale through the development of digital technologies.

-This record-linking process allows the exploration of individuals at a scale that is impossible through traditional historical techniques.
+To create this database, we developed a process and code to link historical records and so allow the exploration of individuals at a scale that is impossible through traditional historical techniques.

-As well as developing the technology we’ll explore the importance of this technology to archives looking at how we can ‘re-archive’ records in a way that offers innovative opportunities for researchers, new ways for archives to engage with the collections they hold and is more accessible to the public.
+As well as developing the technology we explored the importance of this technique to archives looking at records can be ‘re-archived’ in a way that offers innovative opportunities for researchers, new ways for archives to engage with the collections they hold, and is more accessible to the public.

 Partners and collaboration

-Delivering this project involves working closely with some key partners to bridge between archives, digital humanities, and academics.
+Delivering this project involved working closely with some key partners to bridge between archives, digital humanities, and academics.
 The project works closely with:

 - The National Archives, Kew: not only do they hold the records that we are using, but they are also the UK’s leaders for the archive sector.